 Brazilian Rosewood: This is the prototypical rosewood.
 Most rosewoods have a rose-like scent while being worked, though it fades shortly thereafter.

-Cocobolo: Technically a true member of the rosewood genus (Dalergia), Cocobolo also has a pleasing spicy scent that has been used in perfume.
+Cocobolo: Technically a true member of the rosewood genus (Dalbergia), Cocobolo also has a pleasing spicy scent that has been used in perfume.

 Sandalwood: Reported to retain its scent for decades, essential oils from the wood are also extracted and used in perfumes.